 Our growth strategy is to open stores in new and existing markets as well as to increase sales in existing stores.
 Adding stores in the markets we currently serve enables us to benefit from enhanced name recognition and achieve advertising and operating synergies, and entering new markets opens additional growth opportunities.
 In fiscal 2005, we opened 36 new stores and in fiscal 2006, we opened 42 new stores.
-The Company opened 18 stores in the first quarter of 2007 and 5 stores in the second quarter of 2007, reaching a total store count of 300 at the end of the quarter.
-For the remainder of the fiscal year, the Company plans to open an additional 20 to 22 stores bringing the end of year store count to 320 to 322.
+We expect to open 46 to 48 new stores in fiscal 2007.
 Approximately 90% of the new stores we intend to open in fiscal 2007 will be located in states in which we are currently located.
 We intend to increase comparable store sales primarily through merchandising enhancements and the expansion of product categories such as home décor and intimate apparel.